raspberrypilearning/i-made-you-a-book/en/step_2.md

 --- /collapse ---

-Use your new Scratch project, a pen and paper, or both to sketch out your for your book.
+Use your new Scratch project, a pen and paper, or both to sketch out your plan for your book.

 --- /task ---